near/nearcore/docs/architecture/how/meta-tx.md

 the delegate action.
 This might be surprising but hopefully with this explanation it makes sense now!

+## Gas refunds in meta transactions

+Gas refund receipts work exactly like for normal transaction.
+At every step, the difference between the pessimistic gas price and the actual gas price at that height is computed and refunded.
+At the end of the last step, additionally all remaining gas is also refunded at the original purchasing price.
+The gas refunds go to the signer of the original transaction, in this case the relayer.
+This is only fair, since the relayer also paid for it.

 ## Balance refunds in meta transactions